software developer

-Programmer and Linux user since high school years.
 Most of programming career so far spent developing web backends.
 Believes in unit-testing and automated tests in general, at times practices orthodox TDD.
-Particularly enjoys working with legacy code.
-(Seriously.)

 e-mail: jkb.pavlik@gmail.com